GabrielKP/MMB-Project/classifier-HO.md

 plt.plot( test, threshhold( test ) )
 plt.plot( test, sigmoid( test ) )
 plt.plot( test, relu( test ) )
-plt.legend( ["Linear", "Threshhold", "Sigmoid", "ReLU"] )
+plt.legend( ["Linear", "Threshhold", "Sigmoid", "ReLU"] );
 ```

 ## The Data

 The MNIST Database provides 60.000 training examples and 10.000 test examples without needing to preprocess or format them.

-First, let's load the data in, there is 2 things to keep in mind:
+First, the data needs to be loaded in, there is 2 things to keep in mind:
 - The labels are converted into One-Hot-Encodings. ( e.g. 1 -> [0,1,0,0,...], 2 -> [0,0,1,0,...] )
 - The images have pixel values from 0 to 255, so the data is divided by 255 to have all data between 0 and 1.